 Environmental Justice Principles are:

-Larry Longenecker, PSTA’s Human Resources Director, has been designated as PSTA’s Civil Rights Officer, responsible for civil rights compliance and monitoring to ensure non-discriminatory provision of transit services and programs.
+Trish Collins, PSTA’s Human Resources Director, has been designated as PSTA’s Civil Rights Officer, responsible for civil rights compliance and monitoring to ensure non-discriminatory provision of transit services and programs.
 In addition, Jacob Labutka is responsible for implementing all aspects of the Title VI Program.
 However, along with the Executive Director, all Directors, Managers, and their Staff share in the responsibility for making PSTA’s Title VI Program a success.
 Implementation of the Title VI Program is accorded the same priority as compliance with all other legal obligations incurred by PSTA in its financial assistance agreement with DOT.